janhavishankar/jst/_pages/cv.md

 Discussant, Session Chair, and Referee Activities
 ======
 * Discussant <br>
--- "Correlation Analysis of Bitcoin and Inflation Indicators" by Joseph Cheng at the NYSEA 2023 Conference, Oct 2023 (scheduled) <br>
+-- "Correlation Analysis of Bitcoin and Inflation Indicators" by Joseph Cheng at the NYSEA 2023 Conference, Oct 2023 <br>
 -- "Forecasting Stock Market Liquidity: A LSTM-Based Approach" by Byomkesh Debata, Syed Ahzam Tariq, Gaurav G Petwe, & Asis Kumar Sahu at the World Finance Conference 2023, Aug 2023 <br>
 -- “Adding Bitcoin to a Portfolio: A Cautionary Tale” by Joan Nix & Bruce McNevin at the NYSEA 2022 Conference, Oct 2022 <br>
 -- “Can fake news impact the stock market?
 Evidence from politicians’ statements” by Rodrigo de Oliveria Leite, Matheus Moura, & Patrick Behr at the FRL 2022 CEMLA Conference on New Advances in International Finance, Apr 2022 <br>

 * Session Chair <br>
--- "Pedagogical Research" session at the NYSEA 2023 Conference, Oct 2023 (scheduled) <br>
+-- "Pedagogical Research" session at the NYSEA 2023 Conference, Oct 2023 <br>
 -- "Financial and Economic Uncertainty, and Fintech" session at the FFEA-WPI 2023 Finance Conference, Oct 2023 (scheduled) <br>
 -- "Market Microstructure" session at the World Finance Conference 2023, Aug 2023 <br>